 I began listening to various Christian preachers on the internet, read books and articles and joined a Bible study group.
 I made room and space in my life for anything that would help me to know God better.

-One day I read a portion in the Bible where it says “God would speak to a man named Moses face to face (not literally), as one speaks to a friend.”
+Then one day I read a portion in the Bible where it says “God would speak to a man named Moses face to face (not literally), as one speaks to a friend.”
 I thought Wow!
 What?
 How real can this be?
 Face to face, as one speaks to a friend?

 The thought of friendship with God in such a personal and intimate way really left me amazed.